About Us

 *ESF holds Epilepsy Education Day in Lakeland, FL. to celebrate Epilepsy Awareness Month.
 Dr. Eric Vernier, M.D. is the presenter.

-*ESF is again selected by the Great Nonprofits Organization as one of the 2017 top-rated health non-profits in America
+*ESF is again selected by the Great Nonprofits Organization as one of the 2017 top-rated health non-profits in America - 2018 – *ESF board selects Alysia Peddy as the new Executive Director.

 *ESF sends 16 kids to Camp Boggy Creek and 22 families to the Epilepsy Family Retreat Weekends.